DeluxeViper/DeluxeViper.github.io/README.md

 ### Deploy Steps

+Note: Adding & pushing a commit also triggers deployment

 1. run `npm run deploy`
 2. if the deployment defaults to repository name, set custom domain to your domain name (Github Settings -> Pages -> Custom Domain)